-Though price predictions remain speculative, there are different factors that affect cryptocurrency and LTC investing, including technology, demand and supply, regulations, and market sentiment.
+Though price predictions remain speculative, different factors affect cryptocurrency and LTC investing, including technology, demand and supply, regulations, and market sentiment.

-One of the most influential factors is Litecoin’s relationship to Bitcoin.
-In fact, LTC - one of the first cryptos to integrate SegWit - is often a testbed for BTC.
+One of the most influential factors is Litecoin’s relationship with Bitcoin.
+As one of the first cryptos to integrate SegWit, LTC is often viewed as a testbed for BTC.

-Here we should note that SegWith is a technology that aims to split transactions into two segments and add the unlocking signature as another structure in order to improve efficiency.
+Here we should note that SegWit is a technology that aims to split transactions into two segments and add the unlocking signature as another structure to improve efficiency.